 I often rely on the dream-like Zen Tarot.
 Based on the traditional tarot it takes the themes of the original cards and then cuts to the point as only Zen can, bringing the traditional deck into the modern world.

 You might ask, why would I offer tarot alongside these other therapies?
-While I now use other decks, this has been my long time companion for the last 15+ years and I deeply trust the powerful intuitive guidance it has taught me in that time.
-Optionally included in my Integrated Guidance sessions, I use my experience of the symbols and stories contained in each card, as well as a wealth of my own crystals of insight, weaving the cards together to form a tapestry overviewing your life, as it is… often a hard picture to face…
+While I also use other decks, this has been my long time companion for nearly 20 years and I deeply trust the powerful intuitive guidance it has taught me in that time.
+Optionally included in my Integrated Guidance sessions, I use my experience of the symbols and stories contained in each card, as well as a wealth of my own crystals of insight, weaving the cards together to form a tapestry over-viewing your life, as it is… often a hard picture to face…

 Here’s a taste…